 Once you decide what type of journal you want to do and why, you can move on to the next decision.
-Don't worry about getting this right the first time.
-You may change what you prefer to journal about, or even start more than one journal later on.
-(I am up to three journals - emotional/free write, business and judgement.)

 When journaling about anything that has to do with feelings or brainstorming there are major advantages to using paper.

 Benefits of Writing by Hand